squidsoup/mushrooms-russia-history-ebook/README.md

 ## Contributing

 Please feel free to contact me with corrections.
 If you have access to the original texts, please see a list of errors that I need assistance with in [errors.md](errors.md).
+If you are in possession of an original edition of *Mushrooms, Russia and History*, I would be very grateful to hear from you and any assistance you could provide to ensure this e-book edition is as accurate as possible.

 ## Changes from the original text